-By adding 'Garlic Spread' as a topping for your base (for free on most pizzas), you can create your very own garlic bread pizza!
+By adding 'Garlic Spread' as a topping for your base (a free topping swap on most pizzas), you can create your very own garlic bread pizza.

 Change your toppings to create a new pizza

 As any seasoned Domino's fan knows, you can change two toppings for free.
 Yes, that's right, free pizza customisation.
-Sometimes you'll be able to change toppings to create a much cheaper pizza than ordering it from the main menu.
+Sometimes, you'll be able to change toppings to create a cheaper pizza than ordering it from the main menu.

-For example, you can save £1 on the Pepperoni Passion (normally £19.99) by ordering a Ranch BBQ and taking off all toppings except for the pepperoni, changing the sauce from BBQ to tomato and adding some extra cheese (£18.99).
+For example, in most locations, you can save £1 on the Pepperoni Passion (normally £23.99) by ordering an American Hot and taking off all toppings except for the pepperoni, and adding extra pepperoni and some extra cheese (£22.99).

 Save money on potato wedges